UpasanaGhosh/UB-CSE-555-Pattern-Recognition/README.md

 The description and instructions to run each of the projects are as follows:

 #### Assignment 1: Bayesian Decision Theory and Fisher Digits
-We need to download and keep the MNIST digit dataset ready for the python file to run.
+We need to download and keep the MNIST digit dataset ready for the notebook to run.